PaluchLabUCL/DeformingMesh3D-plugin/README.md

 This includes guides for using the plugin, and javadoc for using the plugin via scripting.

 # Changes
+0.9.8
+- Changed volume calculation technique.
+- Added a way to create training labels from a labelled image.

 0.9.7
 - improved slice view synchronization
 - added sculpt/select items to slice view